Aaron Sagers: Career

 Sagers began his career in travel journalism with Budget Travel and MSNBC and working freelance before eventually accepting a position with the Tribune Company.
 He launched the entertainment weekly magazine Merge for The Morning Call newspaper in 2005, and served as an arts & entertainment editor until 2008.
 He created and wrote the "Pop 20" and "Pop Pundit" syndicated column for McClatchy-Tribune, which ran for more than three years.

 In 2009, he launched ParanormalPopCulture.com was to cover "all forms of paranormal popular culture in mass media - and to have fun while doing it" without "proving or debunking the existence of anything beyond the entertainment factor."
 He takes credit for coining the phrase "paranormal pop culture" and has said in interviews he was motivated to create the site after writing multiple well-received articles on paranormal television, but also because of his childhood fascination of ghost stories around the campfire, monsters, and zombies.
 His main goal is to examine the "cross section of mainstream pop culture and the paranormal."
-He interviewed a variety of celebrities on both paranormal and mainstream topics, including George R.R.
-Martin, Simon Pegg, Dan Aykroyd, Clive Owen, Matt Smith, Kevin Smith, Rob Zombie, Stan Lee, George A. Romero, Robert Kirkman and Max Brooks, the cast of Being Human, Mike Mignola, and Bruce Campbell.
 His work was featured in Entertainment Weekly and The Hollywood Reporter.

 As a journalist, Sagers's work has appeared in publications such as The Hollywood Reporter, IGN, Chicago Tribune, The Baltimore Sun, The Philadelphia Inquirer, The Miami Herald, Orlando Sentinel, Orlando Weekly, The Morning Call and Playboy.
-He began writing for the CNN website in 2011, and Paranormal Pop Culture was a content partner with CNN's Geek Out! vertical.
+He began writing for the CNN website in 2011, and Paranormal Pop Culture was a content partner with CNN's "Geek Out!" vertical.